geekyharsh05/Birthday-WishCraft/README.md

-# 🎉 Birthday Wish Generator
+# 🎉 Birthday WishCraft

-The Birthday Wish Generator is a Python script that generates personalized birthday wishes.
+The Birthday WishCraft is a Python script that generates personalized birthday wishes.
 It allows you to input the recipient's name, your name, and their age.
 The script then randomly selects a birthday wish from a collection of wishes and generates a personalized wish by replacing placeholders with the actual names and age.

 ## ✨ Features